lingwooc/socialButtons-magento2/README.md

 - Pinterest
 - Google+

-Tested and working on magento 2.1.5.
+Tested and working on magento 2.1.5 & Luma (other themes can and will vary).

 # Installation
 - Extract over your magento installation.